jefflunt/glint-box/README.md

 ## Prerequisites

 1. Raspberry Pi Rev B. board (the one with the ethernet jack)
+2. Power supply for your Pi.
+It should be at least 5.0 volts, 1 amp (or 1000 milliamps).
+I use the outlet-to-USB adapter I got with the iPad - it's 2 amps - more than enough.
+I believe the power supply for the Google Nexus 7 tablet is also sufficiently powerful.
+Your typical cell phone wall outlet power supply might also be sufficient, but double check the power output printed on the power supply itself.
 2. SD card imaged with the 2012-08-16-wheezy-raspbian image (or possibly newer than this - this is the default, fully supported distro)
 3. An available SD card that's at least 4GiB in size